coreinfrastructure/best-practices-badge/criteria.md

     -   All inputs checked against whitelist
     -   Privileges limited/minimized
     -   Attack surface documented & minimized
-    -   "Automated regression test suite includes at least one check for rejection of invalid data for each input field"
+    -   Automated regression test suite includes at least one check for rejection of invalid data for each input field.
+Rationale: Many regression test suites only check for perfect data; attackers will instead provide invalid data, and programs need to protect themselves against it.
+    -   If passwords are stored to allow users to log into the software, the passwords must be stored as interated per-user salted cryptographic hashes (at least).
     -   Developers contributing a majority of the software (over 50%) have learned how to develop secure software.
     -   Standard security advisory template and a pre-notification process (useful for big projects; see Xen project as an example).
+    -   All inputs from potentially-untrusted sources are checked to ensure they are valid (a “whitelist”).
+Invalid inputs are rejected.
+Note that comparing against a list of “bad formats” (a “blacklist”) is not enough.
+In particular, numbers are converted and checked if they are between their minimum and maximum (inclusive), and text strings are checked to ensure that they are valid text patterns.
 *   Security analysis
     -   Current/past security review of code.
-    -   Dependencies checked for known vulnerabilities (using an origin analyzer, e.g., Sonatype, Black Duck, Codenomicon AppScan, OWASP Dependency-Check)
+    -   Dependencies (including embedded dependencies) are periodically checked for known vulnerabilities (using an origin analyzer, e.g., Sonatype, Black Duck, Codenomicon AppScan, OWASP Dependency-Check), and if they have known vulnerabilities, they are updated or verified as unexploitable.
+It is acceptable if the components’ vulnerability cannot be exploited, but this analysis is difficult and it is sometimes easier to simply update or fix the part.
+Developers must periodically re-scan to look for newly-found publicly-known vulnerabilities in the components they use, since new vulnerabilities are continuously being discovered.

 In the future we might add some criteria where a project has to meet some subset of them (e.g., meet at least 3 of 5 criteria).